4542elgh/obsidian_public/content/Projects/Keyboard/KMK/kmk_setup.md

 - Using [CircuitPython](https://circuitpython.org/) as base firmware.
 - [KMK](http://kmkfw.io/) is a library on top of CircuitPython, treat this library as a helper.
 This helper makes programming keyboard keycode and other feature easier.

+# You will need the following software
+- [WinCompose](https://github.com/samhocevar/wincompose/releases/tag/v0.9.11) for Unicode support on Windows
+- [MU Editor](https://codewith.mu/) or [VSCode](https://code.visualstudio.com/) for editing code (notepad would also work)
+- [Putty](https://putty.org/) if you need to connect via COM port and see debug message

 # Initial setup
 The following setup only need to do once.
-If you got a working board already, you dont need to do this part
+If you got a working board already, you dont need to do this part.
+Skip to [[#Editor]] to setup editor or skip to [[#User Configuration]] to start configuring your keymap.
 ## Flashing CircuitPython base firmware .uf2
 You probably dont need this, but just in case your firmware broke for any reason, use this to reflash your firmware.
 1. Go to CircuitPython page for [XIAO RP2040](https://circuitpython.org/board/seeeduino_xiao_rp2040/), and download the `.uf2` file